...

 Step 5: Low and Slow Cooking

 If you prefer, you can spritz the brisket with an apple cider vinegar mixture to prevent it from drying out.
 And once you’ve reached 150 to 165 degrees F, it’s what is referred to as the stall.
-You must wrap the brisket in foil to accelerate the cooking process and lock in moisture on the meat.
+You must wrap the brisket in foil to accelerate cooking and lock in moisture.

 From the app on your phone, you should closely monitor the temperature readings.
 It should be ready once the meat reaches 195 to 203 degrees F.